 A new start.
-The set is not new for me.
+The setting is not new for me.
 I’m starting a lot in my life.
 Hopefully, it will be the right one this time.
 I hope to live at least two years at the same time.
 I must admit that I do fear an administrative refusal (from the Australian experience).
 But I’m trying to stay positive.
 I know the process, the budget to allocate to this but the new component is time here in Canada.
 For the recognition of my education, the official website is stating 20 weeks.

 New start, new culture.
 I am discovering the North American culture.
 I am feeling like I am going back to an Anglo-Saxon system with its pros and cons, like in anywhere and only from my point of view.
 Canada is full of promises, regarding employment and quality of life.
 Job offers are quite interesting.
 In my field, there is a lot of jobs in…Québec.
-In Vancouver, during my last three weeks here, I had four interviews, all successful but only for part-time jobs or as contractors.
+In Vancouver, during my last three weeks here, I had four interviews, all successful but only for part-time jobs or as a contractor.
 But I must confess that all potential employers were very nice and helpful, trying to give me tips.
 I have been told about Canadian people; they are lovely and very helpful.
 So I have a list of employers to call back…once I will have my situation sorted out.

 Looking for a job is a slow process, as always when you are deciding to settle abroad.
 My biggest challenge is to try to take some distance with my previous experience with immigration and my refusal of visa in Australia.